EduardoZepeda/coffee-bytes-hugo/content/posts/opinion/analisis-de-tipos-de-captchas-ventajas-y-desventajas/index.en.md

 This is my analysis of some of the most popular captcha options out there and my opinion as a user on their advantages and disadvantages, this analysis includes google recaptcha, sliding captchas, simple questions, letter and number recognition and the most bot resistant captcha I know of.

+## Pros and Cons of Using Captchas

+If you're reading this, it's probably because your website is overrun with bots, or you're worried about it happening, and you're concerned about the potential impact of adding captchas to your site.

+### Pros of Using Captchas

+The advantages are that you can limit the bots' progress on your systems.
+They'll stop filling out your forms and trying to automate actions on your website.
+This will prevent inflated metrics and give you a clearer picture of your users' actual behavior on your site.

+You'll also be able to reduce web scraping on your website, which can be a concern for large websites like Amazon, Mercado Libre, AliExpress, etc.

+### Cons of Using Captchas

+Of course, it's not all good news.
+Captchas tend to reduce user conversion rates because they introduce friction.
+Every extra click or extra waiting time reduces the number of users who continue through your conversion funnel.

+Furthermore, there's a high risk of false positives; I've experienced it myself.
+Browsing the internet using Linux triggers all anti-bot systems, which is quite annoying, although modern anti-bot systems are generally very intelligent.

+It changes the website experience.
+For websites that try to offer a "browsing experience," it can ruin the immersion.
+Imagine that before buying a super-luxury ring online, after navigating sophisticated animations and a super-clean design, you have to identify traffic cones in blurry images—certainly not something your premium customers are going to enjoy.

 ## Google recaptcha and similar

 {{<adsPanels>}}